operating-systems io

 IO Channel

-- Selector Channel: Manages multiple high-speed devices, but only one can be active at a time.
+Selector Channel: Manages multiple high-speed devices, one active at a time.